wso2/docs-is/en/includes/guides/authentication/conditional-auth/configure-conditional-auth.md

         </tr>
         <tr>
             <td>Secret Name</td>
             <td>A meaningful name for the secret.
-This name is not changeable.</td>
+This name is not changeable and will be used in the script to reference the secret.</td>
         </tr>
         <tr>
             <td>Secret Value</td>